nguyentruongky/youtube/README.md

 When the menu item selected, pass the menu index to the home view controller via delegation.

 	menuDelegate?.didSelectMenuAtIndexPath(indexPath: indexPath)

+[Ep13](https://youtu.be/elvK3TYnzIw): Add a collection view inside a collection view to show the list of videos in every cell.
+Update the title when the content changed.

 - Update later...